sp2ong/HBMonv2/README.md

     cp config-SAMPLE.py config.py
     edit config.py and change what you necessary

+    If you used FreeDMR don't use OPB_FILTER.
-    If you use OpenBridge links please put in config.py in OPB_FILTER NETWROK ID for each defined link in your server.
+    If you use HBLink code with OpenBridge links please put in config.py in OPB_FILTER NETWROK ID for each defined link in your server.

     You need to copy the contents of the /opt/HBMonv2/html directory to the web server directory.
 Suppose your web server is available